H.R.1259 - VA Accountability First Act of 2017115th Congress (2017-2018) |

 - Passed Senate

 Summary: H.R.1259 — 115th Congress (2017-2018)All Information (Except Text)

 VA Accountability First Act of 2017

-This bill authorizes the Department of Veterans Affairs (VA) to remove, demote by a reduction in grade and pay, or suspend a VA employee, including a member in a senior executive position, for reasons of performance or misconduct.
+(Sec.
+3) This bill revises the authority of the Department of Veterans Affairs (VA) to remove, demote by a reduction in grade and pay, or suspend a VA employee, including a member in a senior executive position, for reasons of performance or misconduct.

-Whistle-blower protections are revised, including by prohibiting VA from taking any such action against a person who has a pending whistle-blower complaint.
+Whistle-blower protections are revised, including to prohibit the VA from taking any such action against a person who has a pending whistle-blower complaint.